Support Us

 Members Profile: Melissa Gunn

-This week is the turn of Melissa Gunn!
+This week, it’s the turn of Melissa Gunn!

-Melissa is a full-time Business Lecturer, part-time radio presenter and all-round promoter of local music.
-She has lived in Dumfries all of her life and presents the Thursday Night Showcase on community radio station Alive 107.3, a show which is entirely dedicated to promoting Dumfries & Galloway musicians and gigs.
-She also runs Small Town Sounds, a small project which uses local music to raise money for local charities.
-Melissa also did a radio show as part of last weekends Radio DMC.
+Melissa is a full-time Business Lecturer, part-time radio presenter, and all-round promoter of local music.
+She has lived in Dumfries all her life and presents the Thursday Night Showcase on community radio station Alive 107.3, a show entirely dedicated to promoting Dumfries & Galloway musicians and gigs.
+She also runs Small Town Sounds, a small project that uses local music to raise money for local charities.
+Melissa also did a radio show as part of last weekend’s Radio DMC.

-I hope it will be all inclusive, and help put Dumfries & Galloway on the map when it comes to creativity.
+Share your hopes and dreams for The Stove.
+I hope it will be all-inclusive and help put Dumfries & Galloway on the map when it comes to creativity.

 Categories